 Understanding the Flea Life Cycle

-The flea's host is a warm-blooded animal such as a dog or cat (or even humans!)
-However, the various flea stages are quite resistant to freezing temperatures.
-The adult female flea typically lives for several weeks on the pet.
-During this time period she will suck the animal’s blood two to three times and lay twenty to thirty eggs each day.
+The flea's host is a warm-blooded animal such as a dog or cat (or even humans).
+The various flea stages are quite resistant to freezing temperatures.
+The adult female flea typically lives for several days to weeks on its host.
+During this time period, she will suck the animal’s blood two to three times and lay 20 to 30 eggs each day.
 She may lay several hundred eggs over her life span.
-These eggs fall off of the pet into the yard, bedding, carpet, and wherever else the animal spends time.
+These eggs fall off of the pet and into the yard, bedding, carpet and wherever else the animal spends time.

 These eggs then proceed to develop where they have landed.
 Since they are about 1/12 the size of the adult, they can even develop in small cracks in the floor and between crevices in carpeting.
-The egg then hatches into larvae.
-These tiny worm-like larvae live among the carpet fibers, in cracks of the floor, and outside in the environment.
-They feed on organic matter, skin scales, and even the blood-rich adult flea feces.
+The eggs then hatch into larvae.
+These tiny worm-like larvae live among the carpet fibers, in cracks of the floor and outside in the environment.
+They feed on organic matter, skin scales and even the blood-rich adult flea feces.

 The larvae grow, molt twice and then form a cocoon and pupate, waiting for the right time to hatch into an adult.
 These pupae are very resilient and are protected by their cocoon.
 They can survive quite a long time, waiting until environmental conditions and host availability are just right.
 Then they emerge from their cocoons when they detect heat, vibrations and exhaled carbon dioxide, all of which indicate that a host is nearby.
 The newly emerged adult flea can jump onto a nearby host immediately.

-Under optimal conditions, the flea can complete its entire life cycle in just fourteen days.
-Just think of the tens of thousands of the little rascals that could result when conditions are optimal!
+Under optimal conditions, the flea can complete its entire life cycle in just 14 days.
+Just think of the tens of thousands of the little rascals that could result when conditions are optimal.